Hidden depths in the local Universe: The Stellar Stream Legacy Survey: The Stellar Stream Legacy Survey

 \subsection{The DESI Legacy Imaging Surveys}

 The {\it Stellar Stream Legacy Survey} is based on a custom re-reduction of public data from the {\it DESI Legacy Imaging Surveys} project \citep{dey_2019}\footnote{See \url{https://legacysurvey.org}}, which combines images from several new wide area photometric surveys, by using a single analysis pipeline.
-This provides high quality multi-color imaging with significantly greater depth and resolution than previous surveys such as SDSS or Pan-STARRS.
+This provides high quality multi-colour imaging with significantly greater depth and resolution than previous surveys such as SDSS or Pan-STARRS.
 The diffuse light feature detection limit of co-added images from the {\it DESI Legacy Imaging Surveys} is similar to that previously obtained with amateur telescopes \citep{martinezdelgado_2010,martinezdelgado_2015}, but additionally provides broadband photometry in standard filters\footnote{The deep images with the robotic telescopes from the Stellar Tidal Stream Survey \citep{martinezdelgado_2019} were obtained with a non-standard luminance filter under mediocre seeing conditions; see e.g.\ Fig.\ 1 in \citet{martinezdelgado_2015}} (see Sec.\ref{sec:othersurveys}) and sub-arcsec seeing, which allows us to trace fine details of streams at larger distances.
+The deep images shown in this paper are based on data release 8 (DR8) of the {\it DESI Legacy Imaging Surveys}, although future work will exploit the slightly greater coverage, depth and improved reduction of the more recent DR9.

 Fig.~\ref{fig-depthmap} shows in blue the sky coverage of the DESI Legacy Imaging Surveys.
 The combined footprint of its constituent surveys covers approximately 20,000 deg$^2$ of the extra-galactic sky, approximately bounded by $-60{\degree} < \delta < +84{\degree}$ in celestial coordinates and $|b| > 18{\degree}$ in Galactic coordinates.